pseudoyu

 web3insights_ethshenzhen_demo

-What brings me joy is not the knowledge I have learned or what I have achieved with it, but the psychological positive feedback of "learning something new" and "being able to learn it quickly."
-This has brought me some benefits, such as the confidence accumulated from a long-term accumulation of skills, which makes me less afraid when facing new things or many seemingly distant goals.
+What brings me joy is not the knowledge I acquire or what I can achieve with it, but the psychological positive feedback of "learning something new" and "I can learn it quickly."
+This has given me some benefits, such as the confidence built from this haphazard skill tree allowing me to face new things or seemingly distant goals without fear —

-Personal Life Highlights#
+Personal Life Snapshot#

 love_record_400

-It has been 400 days with my senior sister.
+It's been 400 days with my senior.

-Interesting Things and Events#
+Interesting Things and Items#

 Favorites#